srhariha/SpatioTemporalSEIR/doc/model.md

 # Putting it all together - Spatio-Temporal Evolution

-Finally we put all these together to form a four ordinary differential equations per region.
+Finally we put all these together to form four ordinary differential equations per region.
 The first two equations for each region contain terms from other regions too.